 Sign up for Chalkbeat Colorado’s free daily newsletter to get the latest reporting from us, plus curated news from other Colorado outlets, delivered to your inbox.

-Voters have two measures to consider: a $113.9 million mill levy override to raise teacher pay and a $10 million bond question to build a new school.
+A $10 million mill levy override to raise teacher pay was failing by a single vote.
+And a $113.9 million bond question to build a new school was failing by 124 votes.

 If approved, Adams County’s 4A and 4B ballot questions would cost Adams 14 homeowners approximately $6.52 a month per $100,000 of home value.
 For a home valued at $400,000, that would be about $26.08 per month.